Unboxed-Software/solana-course/content/transfer-fee.md

 }
 ```

-Now we calculate the transfer fees based on the transfer amount using fee basis points.
+We will now calculate the transfer fees based on the transfer amount using fee basis points.
 Remember, if the transfer fee crosses the max fee cap set while creating the mint, we can only collect fees up to the max cap amount.

 ```ts
 async function main(){